english/speculation/README.md

 ## Usage

 The API is more-or-less the same as `clojure.spec`.
-If you're already familiar with `clojure.spec` then you should be write at home with `Speculation`.
+If you're already familiar with then you should be write at home with Speculation.
 Clojure and Ruby and quite different languages, so naturally there are some differences:

 ### Built in predicates